Have you wondered: Can you do intermittent fasting with adrenal fatigue?

 - Can menopausal women do intermittent fasting with adrenal fatigue (and keto)?

-This is Kelly popping in again with 2 important notes:
+THANKS SUSAN FOR SHARING YOUR STORY!
+This is Kelly with 2 last important notes:

 - Mostly you’ll read, like Susan says, that fasting or the Keto Diet are not recommended for those with adrenal fatigue.
 Besides Dr. Berg, that's still what most professionals are saying, so do your own research on this!
-We're just telling you Susan's story here so you're aware that the advice to eat-eat-eat for those with adrenal fatigue may not be best for everyone, and following a keto and intermittent fasting lifestyle is certainly working well for Susan!
+Even Chris Kresser says here that it's not good to do if you have adrenal fatigue.
+Here's what one person told me: “PLEASE be sure and put a side note on your next post about fasting that adrenal fatigue sufferers should not try fasting until they have healed.
+People with AF need to eat every 2-3 hours to keep blood sugar levels up, and we should also eat within 30 minutes of waking up to break the fast from sleeping.
+It puts a lot of stress on our adrenals when our blood sugar levels dip.
+The only reason I say this is because I can't tell you how many times I've been on AF forums reading some person's story of how their health crashed when trying to go long hours without food because they read fasting can be a good thing; which it can be, but not for us.”
+We're just telling you Susan's story so you're aware that the advice to eat-eat-eat for those with adrenal fatigue may not be best for everyone, and following a keto and intermittent fasting lifestyle is certainly working well for her!

 - Many of you who are considering fasting also follow the keto diet, some more strict than others.
 One note about keto diets and fat that I just learned and wanted to share, because it's pretty huge if you're trying to lose weight and still struggling to do so on the keto diet, is this: